Design and Control of a High-Performance Hopping Robot: Robot Design

-A major loss of energy in jumping and hopping robots is in the connection between the energy input device and the main elastic energy storage device.
-These mechanisms tend to be complex and experience high forces, which produces significant resistance to the release of these forces.
-To remove this impediment to hopping locomotion and maintain high efficiency, the MultiMo-MHR is designed, as with the idealized model, with no connection between the main elastic energy storage device and the energy input device, and therefore these losses are entirely removed; while the MultiMo-MHR utilizes unconnected aerodynamic energy inputs, unconnected inertial energy inputs could be used as well.
-The energy storage utilizes elastomers (rubber bands) for their considerably higher specific energy (energy/mass), minimizing the spring mass (appendix: elastic specific energy).
-The MultiMo-MHR utilized six rubber bands, which at max system stretch has an average specific energy of 23.87 $J*kg^{-1}$ for the entire robot system; the robot is designed to carry sufficient rubber bands to absorb the impact from terminal velocity (12.43 m/s at 33.7 m drop).
-Finally, the leg and foot designs are developed to minimize the masses of these components, while being sufficiently strong to withstand impact at terminal velocity.
-These collectively represent the foot of the simple model.
+A major loss of energy in jumping and hopping robots is in the connection between the energy input device and the main elastic energy storage (i.e., spring) device.
+These mechanisms tend to be complex and experience high forces, which produces significant resistance to the energy release.
+To remove this impediment to hopping locomotion and maintain high efficiency, the MultiMo-MHR is designed, as with the idealized model, with no connection between the main elastic energy storage device and the energy input device, and therefore these losses are entirely removed.
+While the MultiMo-MHR utilizes unconnected aerodynamic energy inputs, unconnected inertial energy inputs could be used as well.